 Somewhere between Bowery Presents’ Terminal 5 and its previously run Webster Hall, the deepness of the stage area keeps one relatively far from the stage, but also gives strong sight lines throughout, and doesn’t have the cramped feel one gets under larger balconies.
 The sound and lighting are naturally strong, something Bowery Presents knows well, though unfortunately drink prices tend towards the higher range like Terminal 5 & Webster Hall.
-It is located much deeper into Brooklyn, and away from a subway stop (and it’s the soon-to-close-for-repairs L), than any other Bowery Presents venues, or most year-round venues in general in NYC.
+It is located much deeper into Brooklyn, and away from a subway stop (and it’s the slowed-for-repairs L), than any other Bowery Presents venues, or most year-round venues in general in NYC.
 It’s not quite the ‘Brooklyn Terminal 5’ like Music Hall of Williamsburg is to Bowery Ballroom, but does provide more space in NYC for mid-to-large acts, particularly if combined with a stop at Terminal 5 or Webster.
 So far, Bowery Presents has been able to make all of its spaces into regular haunts, and looks to continue with Brooklyn Steel.

 319 Frost Street, Brooklyn, (Between Debevoise and Morgan Avenues)